opdsbanasya/NamsteReact/Episode 8/README.md

 ## Lifecycle Methods
 ### componentDidMount
-- It is called after component is mounted.
+- It is called after `component is mounted`.
-- If parent and child both are class based components than life cycle methods are called in following order.
+- If `parent` and `child` both are class based components than `life cycle methods` are called in following order.
     - Parent constructor
     - Parent render
         - Child constructor
         - Child render
         - Child componentDidMount
     - Parent componentDidMount
-- It is used to make API calls because first we laod the component with basic data and then we make API calls and fille new data in component. componentDidMount is called after render so we can make API calls in it.
+- It is used to make `API calls` because first we laod the component with basic data and then we make API calls and fills new data in component. `componentDidMount` is called `after render` so we can make API calls in it.

-- If parent have multiple instances the the lisfe cycle methods are called in following order.
+- If parent have `multiple instances` the the lisfe cycle methods are called in following order.
     - Parent constructor
     - Parent render
         - Child 1 constructor